Rapid hydrofracture of icy moon shells: insights from glaciology: Abstract

 \section{Abstract}

-Europa’s surface features many regions of complex topography termed ‘chaos terrains’.
+Europa’s surface exhibits many regions of complex topography termed `chaos terrains’.
 One set of hypotheses for chaos terrain formation requires upward migration of liquid water from perched water bodies within the icy shell formed by convection and tidal heating.
-However, consideration of the behaviour of terrestrial ice sheets suggests the upwards movement of water from perched water bodies is uncommon.
-Instead, rapid downwards hydrofracture — unbounded given a sufficient supply of water — can occur in relatively low tensile stress states given a sufficiently deep initial fracture due to the negative relative buoyancy of water.
+However, consideration of the behavior of terrestrial ice sheets suggests the upwards movement of water from \track{englacial} water bodies is uncommon.
+Instead, rapid downwards hydrofracture from supraglacial lakes — unbounded given a sufficient volume of water — can occur in relatively low tensile stress states given a sufficiently deep initial fracture due to the negative relative buoyancy of water.
 I suggest that downwards, not upwards, fracture may be more reasonable for perched water bodies but show that full hydrofracture is unlikely if the perched water body is located beneath a mechanically strong icy lid.
-However, full hydrofracture is possible in the event of lid collapse over a perched water body and likely in the event of a meteor impact that generates sufficient meltwater and a tensile shock.
+However, full hydrofracture is possible in the event of lid \track{break up} over a perched water body and likely in the event of a meteor impact that generates sufficient meltwater and a tensile shock.
 This provides a possible mechanism for the transfer of biologically important nutrients to the subsurface ocean and the formation of chaos terrains.